Phidippus audax: Distribution and habitat

 Bold jumping spiders are native to North America.
 They are widespread throughout the United States, southern Canada, and northern Mexico.
 It is believed they were introduced to the arid regions of the southwest United States, surviving in areas where irrigation is practiced.
 They were also introduced to Hawaii, Nicobar Islands, Azores, and the Netherlands.

 Bold jumpers prefer temperate climates and can be found in a variety of terrestrial habitats including grasslands, chaparrals, open woodlands, and agricultural fields The bold jumper is one of the most commonly occurring spider species within its range and can be found living in close proximity to humans.
-They are frequently seen in gardens, and insides homes, barns, and garages.
+They are frequently seen in gardens, and inside homes, barns, and garages.
 Jumping spiders require daylight to see and are thus more likely to be observed during the day.
 At night, bold jumpers can be found sheltering in sac-like silk retreats near their hunting grounds.
 They spin these retreats in concealed areas, frequently on vegetation and under stones and bark.
 These retreats help protect the spider and are often used repeatedly.
 Similar retreats are utilized in overwintering individuals.
 Bold jumpers are one of the most abundant spiders in agricultural crops and hunt many crop pests.
-In parts of it southern range, they can be found in grassy areas near water.
+In parts of its southern range, they can be found in grassy areas near water.